 Once you arrive in San Diego:

-- The Tijuana patient process will begin and one of our drivers will take you directly to the hotel, either the Hyatt Place Tijuana or Pueblo Amigo (depends on the capacity of the hotel) about a 30-minute drive, just across the border in Tijuana.
+- The Tijuana patient process will begin, and one of our drivers will take you directly to the hotel, just across the border in Tijuana.
 At the hotel you will meet the patient advocates/coordinators, they will assist you in checking into your room.
 Checking into any hotel will require that you have a credit card; it will not be charged for anything unless you charge something to your room number.

 - They will also give you an information sheet with their phone numbers in case you would like to contact them while at the hotel.
 It is not necessary to dial the 011-521 numbers first because those are only the international numbers.
 Please give the coordinator’s any cashier’s checks you may have taken to Tijuana to pay for the balance of your surgery.
 Periodically the coordinators will check in on you post op to make sure you are doing great.
 They will also inform you what time to meet them in the lobby the morning of your surgery for a fun shuttle ride to the hospital.